Bill Veeck rumors, news

 • Baseball history unpacked, April 10

 Photo by Jonathan Daniel/Getty Images A thrice-weekly digest, replete with #Cubs, #MLB, and #MiLB content, gathered from reputable sources.
 Jackie Robinson signs, Bill Veeck gives away seats, Cubs wave the BIG BANNER for the first time and win, too.
 Always made fresh, never reheated.
 Episode #778.
-On Mondays, Wednesdays, and Fridays, Bleed Cubbie Blue is pleased to present a light-hearted,...2023See also Jonathan Daniel
+On Mondays, Wednesdays, and Fridays, Bleed Cubbie Blue is pleased to present a light-hearted,...2023Continue with Jonathan Daniel

 -